Planning permission vs building regulations

-You can view an interactive guide on the Planning Portal, which explains when you need building regulations approval.
-(However, you cannot submit a Building Control application via the Planning Portal.)
+To help you understand if you need approval, you can use the interactive guide on the Planning Portal, which explains when you need building regulations approval.

 If work has already been carried out without building control approval, you can apply for retrospective approval (regularisation).